 Are the phenomena and/or problems connected to grade-level Disciplinary Core Ideas (DCIs)?

-Review the units, chapters and lessons in both student and teacher materials across the series.
-Review the course and series scope and sequence.
+Review the units, chapters and lessons in both student and teacher materials across the grade.
+Review the grade and series scope and sequence.

 Review NGSS progression documents and standards as needed.
 Use the following document: